 Are there other device requirements?

 The best way to ensure the app will work on your device during the exam is to download the app ahead of time and use it in practice mode.
-The app is compatible with iOS devices (iPhones and iPads running iOS 10 or later) and Android phones and tablets (operating systems 8 and up).
 You'll need to be able to access the Apple App Store or Google Play on your device to download the app.

 To use the app in practice mode and on exam day, your smartphone or tablet must have the AP WLEA installed, have at least 25% battery power (or be plugged in), have at least 30 MB free storage space, and have a stable connection to the internet—either through Wi-Fi or cellular data.
 The app will alert you if you need to address battery power, storage space, or internet connection.

 Important: If you have the Google app on your device, don’t use it to access your e-ticket and check in to your AP world language exam(s).
 The Google app prevents the AP World Languages Exam App from launching when you click “Start My Exam.”